archanaraj-m/k8s/teams tasks/apr26.md

 exit and relogin
 ```
 * After install docker in all 3 nodes exit and relogin because we can give usermod permissions.
-* next in all 3 nodes install kubeadm,kubectl,kubelet with this commands
+* Next in all 3 nodes install kubeadm,kubectl,kubelet with this commands
 ```
 # Run these commands as root
 ###Install GO###